Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 * A gear system designed to transmit motion from the servomotor to the mechanical differential, consisting of a 40-tooth LEGO gear and a 13-tooth gear produced via 3D printing.
 The gear ratio is 12/30.
 * A mechanical differential.
 The differential was purchased from AliExpress, inspired by an old project we did in our technology classroom.
 * Two adapters made with a 3D printer that connect the differential shafts to the LEGO wheels.
-* Two LEGO wheels that are larger than those in the steering system.
+* Two LEGO wheels that are larger than those in the steering system because they had to account for the height of the mechanical differential on their own.

 <table>
   <tr>